viniciusfreitasrj17/model-backend/Readme.md

-# Model for Backend Project with Node, TypeScript and TypeORM
+## Model for Backend Project with Node, TypeScript and TypeORM

-## First - Uncomment the line .env line in the file .gitignore, this is to development
+# First - Uncomment the line .env line in the file .gitignore, this is to development

-## Second - Rename the package.json
+# Second - Rename the package.json

-## Third - Edit .env file with your data from database
+# Third - Edit .env file with your data from database

+# Fourth - Remove directory .git

-## Fourth - Run to Dev: yarn && yarn dev
+# Fifth - Run to Dev:

+`yarn && yarn dev`